Powerlearnproject/se-day1-assignment-wambui-phy/README.md

-List and briefly explain the phases of the Software Development Life Cycle. requirement analysis; refers to the essential needs that software must meet to deliver the products quality software development; this consists of a precise plan that describes hoow to develop, maintain and replace and enhance specific software. testing; this stage includes test planning, test analysis, test design, test enviroment set up, test execution, test closure and defect retesting. software design; is the specification of the interaction between a system and its environment.
+List and briefly explain the phases of the Software Development Life Cycle. requirement analysis; refers to the essential needs that software must meet to deliver the products quality. software development; this consists of a precise plan that describes hoow to develop, maintain and replace and enhance specific software. testing; this stage includes test planning, test analysis, test design, test enviroment set up, test execution, test closure and defect retesting. software design; is the specification of the interaction between a system and its environment.